mikejakobsen/today-i-learned/_posts/2016-12-30-why-i-love-css.md

 tags: [CSS, Workflow]
 ---

-If you're anything like me, you learned CSS by setting a `wrapper` as 980px.
+If you're anything like me, you learned CSS by setting a `wrapper` at 980px.
 And back then most people was seeing your page at `1024x768`.
 Soo..
 It looked great.

 You're design dosen't break at a specific device width, you're design breaks when your design breaks, not the *fucking*